Vintage Postcards

 1921 North Highland Avenue, Los Angeles CA

 Located on a 2 ½ acre site on the corner of Airport and 98th, the Holiday Inn opened in January 1964.
-The eight-story hotel offered 355 guest rooms and was designed by architect David Jacobson, Jr.
+Designed by architect David Jacobson, Jr., the eight-story hotel offered 355 guest rooms.

-Based in Arcadia since 1955, the New York-born architect most notably worked on a renovation of the Cal-Neva Lodge in Lake Tahoe in 1962.
+Based in Arcadia since 1955, the New York-born architect most notably worked on renovating the Cal-Neva Lodge in Lake Tahoe in 1962.
 The casino was ready when Frank Sinatra said it would be ready.

-Back at the Holiday Inn, the street level featured a travel agency, coffee shop, Dobbs restaurant, cocktail lounge, banquet room, barber, and a beauty salon.
-The hotel has been operated by Sheraton since 1969.
+Back at the Holiday Inn, the street level featured a travel agency, coffee shop, Dobbs restaurant, cocktail lounge, banquet room, barber, and beauty salon.
+Sheraton has operated the hotel since 1969.

 HOLIDAY INN, AIRPORT